 Also, it offers critical skills for teaching CPR.
 These include calming and communicating with distressed individuals.

-3. Take an Instructor Course
+3. Complete a CPR Instructor Course

 After mastering CPR, enroll in a reputable organization’s instructor course.
 These programs will prepare you to train others.
 They teach effective methods and adult learning.
 They raise your CPR skills to an instructor level.